theabraryousaf/GROMACS-Protein-MD-Simulation-on-HPC-using-SLURM/README.md

 # GROMACS Protein MD on HPC using SLURM

-Beginner-friendly template for running a protein molecular dynamics simulation using GROMACS on an HPC cluster with SLURM.
+This repository contains a reproducible GROMACS molecular dynamics workflow for running protein simulations on an HPC cluster using SLURM.
+The workflow includes system preparation, solvation, ion addition, energy minimization, NVT equilibration, NPT equilibration, and restartable/chunked production MD.

 This workflow is adapted from: